Back to Silas S. Brown's home page

 - Replace the bulb before the end of its life

-- These bulbs contain mercury (which also makes them unhealthy in an accident).
+- CFL bulbs contain mercury (which also makes them unhealthy in an accident); LEDs do not.
 Recycling facilities at large shops etc are now more common (I hope they don't have hidden downsides); if you can't get to one of these then the environmental cost of early replacement is greater.